 As an entrepreneur, I’ve learned that time management is an important skill.
 Employees have set work hours, such as 9 to 5; after that, they can forget about work for a while.
 In contrast, entrepreneurs have to set their work hours, and sometimes work time can easily seep into personal time.

 “Most of us spend too much time on what is urgent and not enough time on what is IMPORTANT.” – Stephen Covey, businessman & author

-We all have the same amount of time everyday.
+We all have the same amount of time every day.
 If every minute of your day was worth a dollar, would you waste it?
-Businessman Stephen Covey says that we should invest time, not spend it.
-To do that, you need to prioritize your tasks and decide what absolutely must be done and what does not need to be done each day.
+Stephen Covey says that we should invest time, not spend it.
+You need to prioritize your tasks and decide what you absolutely must finish and what you don’t need to do each day.
 Keeping busy is not the same as being productive.

 Time is a resource to invest in

 “Either run the day or the day runs you.” – Jim Rohn, entrepreneur & author

 Managing time as a precious resource means prioritizing your day.
 You won’t have the energy to do everything you ideally want to.
 Don’t be afraid to delegate tasks to others.
 Everyone has their special skills.
 Ask a business associate or a family member for a favor.
 Don’t wear yourself out attempting to do everything on your to-do list.
 And don’t forget to thank those who assist you.